abhchand/github-scripts/README.md

 ```
 bin/list-project-issues --project-ids=6,9

-# Or, skip certain columns in your Projects
+# You may want to consider skipping certain columns in your Projects
 bin/list-project-issues --project-ids=6,9 --skip-columns="Shipped","Code Review"
 ```